-However, for a country that has historically claimed to be a “melting pot” of immigrant groups, Americans don’t have a great track record of accepting immigrants.
-With each new wave of immigration, the newest ethnic groups tend to be demonized or stereotyped by “native-born” Americans who fear people that are culturally or religiously different.
+But for a country that has historically claimed to be a “melting pot” of immigrant groups, Americans don’t have a great track record of accepting immigrants.
+With each new wave of immigration, the newest ethnic groups are demonized or stereotyped by “native-born” Americans who fear people who are culturally or religiously different.

-- In the 1850’s the “American Party” – a.k.a. the “Know Nothings” – discriminated against Irish immigrants with an explicitly anti-Catholic, anti-immigrant platform.
+- In the 1850’s the “American Party,” i.e.. the “Know Nothings.” discriminated against Irish immigrants with an explicitly anti-Catholic, anti-immigrant platform.

 - The Chinese Exclusion Act of 1892 restricted immigration from China to preserve jobs and higher wages because Chinese immigrants were willing to work for less money.

 - Italian immigrants endured discrimination and were even considered “sub-human” because of their darker complexions and stereotyped as “Sicilian gangsters.”